 Since early on in his career, he sought out work with startups because of the opportunities for growth that a startup environment provides.

 “There is no fixed role in startups.
 You just have to learn to do whatever it takes to get things done.
 That has accelerated my learning tremendously throughout my career,” he says.

 Nguyen came to Malaysia from Vietnam and got to know the founder of the first Malaysian startup he worked with, Khailee Ng.
 After learning about him and his vision, he became interested in what he was building and decided to come here and join his company.

 “In a way, I didn’t just choose to come to Malaysia.
-I followed a work opportunity and took a liking to the country afterwards.
-If I’d stayed in Vietnam, I’d probably be doing the same thing I’m doing here - working with startups that make a difference.”
+I followed a work opportunity and took a liking to the country afterward.
+If I’d stayed in Vietnam, I’d probably be doing the same thing I’m doing here – working with startups that make a difference.”

 Still, Nguyen is happy with where he is now in life.
 “I’ve learned to appreciate what I know and to be comfortable with what I don’t know.
 Through the problems that need to be solved and opportunities to add value, my work allows me to find meaning and personal fulfillment,” he says.

 Don’t follow your passion.
 Your passion might come and go.
 What is more important is to learn how to be disciplined enough to stick to it when things get tough.
 Passion comes after you put in the hard work to become better at the craft and not before.